Harish-Chandra bimodules of finite $K$-type in Deligne categories: Spherical bimodules

-or $ \theta^\nn_i-\theta^\nn_{i+1} $ is a constant non-negative integer $m_i$.
-The statement of Corollary \ref{cgupta} is also true for this weaker condition.
-However, one would need to place some restrictions on the values of $a$ and $b$.
-The multiplicities will then depend only on $\gamma, k, l$ and the numbers $m_i$. \end{remark}
+The statement of Proposition \ref{cgupta} is also true for this weaker condition on $\l^\nn$ (i.e. $d(\l^\nn)=d$ for almost all $n$).
+The generalization of the proof is straightforward, however, the resulting computation is rather bulky.